cn0047/stash/ed/javascript/README.md

 Phases (event flow) (`var phase = event.eventPhase;`):

 * CAPTURING_PHASE

-Event propagated through the target's ancestor objects: Window -> Document -> HTMLHtmlElement Event listeners registered for capture mode when `EventTarget.addEventListener()` was called are triggered during this phase.
+  Event propagated through the target's ancestor objects: Window -> Document -> HTMLHtmlElement

 * AT_TARGET
   The event has arrived at the event's target.
   Event listeners registered for this phase are called at this time.
   If `Event.bubbles` (`event.stopPropagation()`) is false, processing the event is finished.

 * BUBBLING_PHASE
   The event is propagating back up through the target's ancestors in reverse order, starting with the parent, and eventually reaching the containing Window.

 Page loading event: